API Documentation

 Binary Classification object from SeriesComparisonRelative object.

-comparison (traval.SeriesComparisonRelative) – object comparing two timeseries with base timeseries
+comparison (traval.SeriesComparisonRelative) – object comparing two time series with base time series

 object for calculating binary classification statistics

-Return type
+Return type:

 BinaryClassifier